 With this treatment concept, the disease’s cause is eliminated and further damage to the nervous system can be prevented, for this reason, once it has been indicated, it is important to go ahead with the minimally invasive surgery as soon as possible.

-Our method, the Filum System®, is unique and for the moment there are no other medical centres or neurosurgeons in the world able to perform its Sectioning of the Filum Terminale surgery.
+Our method, the Filum System®, is unique and original, and for the moment, there are no other accredited centres or neurosurgeons to apply it.
+Unless a doctor appears on our list of Filum System® Surgical accredited specialists or centres, be wary of imitators who make such a statement.

 In order to be able to guarantee that the discoveries and breakthroughs of the theory defended by Dr. Royo Salvador will be communicated safely, we use one of the best international systems to prove that everything protected by the “registered trademark” is 100% accurate, with regards to the content and the guidelines that the trademark owner has registered.